Philanthropic Leadership Platform: China-Europe

 Who is eligible?

-This programme is open to those working for a Philea member organisation and have been working in the philanthropic sector for a minimum of 5 years to apply.
+This programme is open to philanthropy practitioners working in philanthropic organisations.
 Applicants should be fully committed to actively participating and engaging in the programme and respecting the confidentiality of other participants.
 The applicant’s organisation should fully support the applicant’s total participation for the duration of the programme.
 As the programme is conducted in English, the ability to work in English is essential.

 When and where?

-The programme normally takes place annually, and the location alternates between Europe and China, with a new set of participants, each year.
-Participants get the opportunity to visit locations within a two-hour travel range, as well as experience first-hand the work of philanthropy and NGOs locally.
+The programme takes place annually and the location alternates between Europe and China, with a new set of participants each year.
+Participants get the opportunity to visit locations within a two-hour travel range, as well as experience first-hand the work of philanthropy and NGO’s locally.

 Costs

 Participants are responsible for covering the costs of travel to/from the programme location.
-All other costs associated with the programme will be covered by the organisers.
+All other costs (meals, transportation, accommodation) associated with the programme will be covered by the organisers.

 The selection process